jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.CountBitsSet(thisulong).md

 ### Remarks

-This is a reader-friendly alias for[PopCount(this ulong)](Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.PopCount(thisulong).md 'Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.PopCount(this ulong)').
+This is a reader-friendly alias for [PopCount(this ulong)](Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.PopCount(thisulong).md 'Jcd.BitManipulation.Algorithms.UInt64AlgorithmsExtensions.PopCount(this ulong)').